xtof2all/docker-gitlab/helm-chart/README.md

-# Helm Chart to deploy docker-gitlab to a kubernetes(openshift) cluster
+# Helm Chart to deploy docker-gitlab to a kubernetes (or openshift) cluster

 This directory contains a helm chart to deploy the manifest for docker-gitlab on a kubernetes cluster.
 It assumes an external postgres is already set-up (which can be installed as a helm chart as well).
 The redis service is included